AlperYildirim1/HAMON/readme.md

     USE_BACKCAST_LOSS = False
     USE_INTENSITY_AFFINE = True

-## Recommended corrected run

-Use a fresh output folder:

-    BASE_DIR = "/content/drive/MyDrive/HAMON_Ultimate_Fixed"

-Use a clear tag:

-    EXPERIMENT_TAG = make_experiment_tag() + "__no_elec_traffic_Hsel_L16_s123_80_epochs"

-Current corrected protocol:

-    SEQ_LEN = 336
-    EPOCHS = 80
-    PATIENCE = 15
+## Optical depth

+The main experiments use 16 trainable phase-mask layers.

     LAYER_CANDIDATES = [16]
-    SEEDS = [1, 2, 3]

-Run sanity check first:

-    RUN_SANITY_CHECK = True

-Then run full benchmark:
+Some interface ablations use 4 layers.

-    RUN_SANITY_CHECK = False
+    LAYER_CANDIDATES = [4]

-## Errata / reproduction status
+## Errata and reproduction status

-The first arXiv version used a validation/test windowing convention that was slightly different from Time-Series-Library.
+After the first arXiv release, we found a validation/test windowing mismatch relative to Time-Series-Library.

-The original split used correct chronological train/validation/test lengths and fit the scaler only on training data, but validation and test were sliced as isolated segments.
+The original code used the correct chronological train/validation/test split lengths and fit the scaler only on the training split.
+However, validation and test arrays were sliced as isolated segments.
 This omitted the first SEQ_LEN forecast origins from validation and test evaluation.

 Original slicing: